ismatronics/Python/README.md

-Everything uploaded here will be my Python projects i am beginning this journey and I hope I can make far
+Everything uploaded here will be my Python projects
+I am beginning this journey and I hope I can make it far